How long will my personal injury compensation claim take?

 - whether the other side accepts liability

-- whether the identity of the other side is known
+- whether the identity of the other party is known

-To ensure claimants receive maximum compensation, solicitors may recommend that a claim be settled only when the extent of the injuries are fully understood and recorded.
+To ensure claimants receive maximum compensation, solicitors tend to recommend that a claim is settled only once the extent of the injuries are fully understood and recorded.

-If the value of claims for damages is less than £25,000 and the claim relates to a road traffic accident, employer's liability or public liability, the claim will now be processed in accordance with the Pre-Action Protocol, through the online Ministry of Justice Claims Portal.
+If your claim is worth less than £25,000 and it relates to a road traffic accident, employer's liability or public liability, your claim will be processed through the Pre-Action Protocol.
+This means that your claim would initially be processed through the online Ministry of Justice Claims Portal.

 Through the Pre-Action Protocol, the defendant's insurer has a 'total consideration period' of 35 days in which to consider the evidence and make an offer.
 These time limits are subject to various conditions and may be extended.

-Claims settled through the Claims Portal should take around 4 to 9 months, assuming a settlement offer is accepted by the claimant.
+Claims settled through the Claims Portal should take around 4 to 9 months, assuming you want to accept the initial settlement offer.

 Medical negligence claims